techascent/tvm-clj/README.md

 make -j8
 popd
 popd

-lein clean && lein jni build-jni-java && lein jni build-and-install-jni
 ```

-At this point you should have the bindings under `java/tvm_clj/tvm/runtime/java` and a couple native libraries
+At this point you should have native libraries under tvm/build/
-under the `java/native/linux/x86_64` pathway.

 Building a jar or uberjar will package all of these things into a good place.